fhchess/GettingAndCleaningDataCourseProject/CodeBook.md

 ###Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Used the aggregate() function to subset the data by Subject and ActivityLabels and applies the mean function to those subsets.
 Then stored it into a new tidy dataframe called "newTidyData".
+After newTidyData is then exported to a txt file called "newTidyData.txt".